Wondering When To Decorate For Fall? A Free Printable Timeline For You!

 • Create a simple fall vignette for your coffee table and other occasional tables.

-• Add warm and cozy throws in autumn colors.
+• Add warm and cozy throw blankets in autumn colors.

 • Create a foraged display using items you collected on your nature walk.